-The Comte, being a vengeful man and apparently possessing the temper of a three-year-old, has planned to have Lignière murdered by 100 men tonight at the Porte de Nesle.
+The Comte, being a vengeful man and apparently possessing the temper of a three-year-old, has planned to have Lignière murdered by a hundred men tonight at the Porte de Nesle.

 Christian leaves the play to find his friend (likely in the gutter by now) and warn him of the danger, although he is quite reluctant to leave Roxane behind.